MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

 If Blender is the software that you decide to use to prepare your 3D objects, review Blender's website and [download the most current stable version for Windows](https://www.blender.org/download/).

-## Overall steps for preparing a 3D model with Blender
+## Overall steps for preparing a 3D object with Blender

-Preparing a 3D model for mixed reality with Blender includes the following steps:
+Preparing a 3D object for mixed reality with Blender includes the following steps:

 1. Import the model into Blender.